ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Producing messages using the REST producer API
 {: #rest_produce_messages}

 Use the v2 endpoint of the producer API to send messages of type text, binary, JSON, or avro to topics.
-It allows you to use the {{site.data.keyword.messagehub}} Schema Registry by specifying the schema for the avro data type.
+The v2 endpoint allows you to use the {{site.data.keyword.messagehub}} Schema Registry by specifying the schema for the avro data type.

-\n

 The following code shows an example of sending a message of text type using curl: